apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 part of application data.

 DTs allow for a single place (e.g. the Spark driver) to require Kerberos credentials.
-That entity can then distribute the DTs to other parts of the distributed application so they can authenticate to services.
+That entity can then distribute the DTs to other parts of the distributed application (e.g. Spark executors), so they can authenticate to services.

 * A single token is used for authentication

-If Kerberos authentication were used, each client connection to a server would require a trip to the KDC and generation of a service ticket.
-In a distributed system, the number of service tickets can balloon pretty quickly when you think about the number of client processes (e.g.
-Spark executors) vs. the number of service processes (e.g. HDFS DataNodes).
+If Kerberos authentication were used, each client connection to a server would require a trip to the Key Distribution Center (KDC) and generation of a service ticket.
+In a distributed system, the number of service tickets can balloon pretty quickly when you think about the number of client processes (e.g. Spark executors) vs. the number of service processes (e.g. HDFS DataNodes).
 That generates unnecessary extra load on the KDC, and may even run into usage limits set up by the KDC admin.

 So in short, DTs are *not* Kerberos tokens.
-They are used to replace Kerberos authentication in distributed applications, although there is nothing (aside from maybe implementation details) that ties them to Kerberos.
+They are used by many services to replace Kerberos authentication, or even other forms of authentication, although there is nothing (aside from maybe implementation details) that ties them to Kerberos or any other authentication mechanism.

 ## Lifecycle of DTs